tasmota/docs/docs/HASPmota.md

 !!! tip "This feature is included in tasmota32-lvgl.bin"

+!!!
+Starting from v14.5.0.2, HASPmota automatically starts if a file `pages.jsonl` is present

 Tasmota happily supports the openHASP compatible format, known as HASPmota.
 This format allows you to describe rich graphics interfaces using simple JSON templates.
 The HASPmota support in Tasmota leverages the power of [LVGL](https://tasmota.github.io/docs/LVGL/) and the [Berry language](https://tasmota.github.io/docs/Berry/), but you don't need to code or learn the LVGL API to use it.

 This feature is heavily inspired from @fvanroie's [openHASP project](https://github.com/HASwitchPlate/openHASP).

+## Running HASPmota

+HASPmota, like OpenHASP, relies of describing the elements to be displayed in a simple JSONL file.
+[JSONL (JSON Lines)](https://jsonlines.org/) is a file format where each line is a valid JSON value.
+The default file name is `pages.jsonl`.

+When a file `pages.jsonl` is present in the file system, HASPmota is automatically started without any additional code needed (since v14.5.0.2, previously you needed to start HASPmota in `autoexec.be`).

+HASPmota auto-start is triggered after `autoexec.be` is executed, so you have the opportunity to start HASPmota yourself, or initialize any sensor or components `autoexec.be` time.
+You can also use a different name than `pages.jsonl` and start HASPmota at any time of your convenience.

 ## Gallery of widgets

 [![HASPmota label](_media/lvgl/HASPmota_1_instructions.png){width="160"}](#label)